 Choosing the "Custom" value

-We offer a variety of methods to use when optimizing a PDF document.
+We offer a variety of options to use when optimizing a PDF document.
 The options you select will depend on how you want to change your output PDF documents, and on your goals.

 Suppose you have a PDF document that is 18 MB and you want to make it smaller so that the file will be easier to distribute online.
 If you expect that your readers will be opening the file in a browser window, and it doesn’t matter if the photographs and diagrams in the document appear with a lower resolution, you could make the document smaller by compressing the images included in the file.

 On the other hand, if you are working with a large PDF document that your customers are likely to want to print, but you want to make it smaller so that it downloads and prints more quickly, you probably want to leave the graphics alone.
 They will need to appear as sharp as possible.
 But you don’t need interactive content, like form fields, bookmarks, comments, or digital signatures.
-You can use this PDF Cloud feature to remove everything from the PDF document that will not appear on paper.
+You can use this Custom JSON profile feature to remove items from the PDF document that will not appear on paper.

 All of the settings for compressing a document are optional, and are turned off by default.
 That means then that a setting is only applied if it is included in the JSON file.
-Flag settings must be set to “ON.”
+Flag settings must be enabled, or set to "ON" if the flag is an On/Off value.
 Settings that are turned off do not need to be defined in the JSON profile file.
 So if you wanted to you could create a custom JSON file with only a single setting, to compress images.
 Your JSON file might only hold five or six lines of text.